proxystore/proxystore/docs/advanced.rst

 By default, ProxyStore does not guarentee a proxy resolves with the most recent version of an object.
 If the object associated with `custom-key` in the backend store later changes before the proxy has been resolved, it is not guarenteed which version of the object will be returned (generally because the older version may be cached locally).
 :any:`Store.proxy() <proxystore.store.base.Store.proxy>` accepts a :code:`strict` flag to enforce that the proxy will always resolve to the most up to date version of the object associated with `custom-key`.

+Note that not all :any:`Store <proxystore.store.base.Store>` types support mutable objects so :code:`strict` may be unused.

 Known Issues
 ------------